- 18.5–20.5 in

 - The nest of the Rough-legged Hawk sometimes contains the bones of caribou along with sticks.

 - The name "Rough-legged" Hawk refers to the feathered legs.
-The Rough-legged Hawk, the Ferruginous Hawk, and the Golden Eagle are the only American hawks to have legs feathered all the way to the toes.
+The Rough-legged Hawk, the Ferruginous Hawk, and the Golden Eagle are the only American raptors to have legs feathered all the way to the toes.

 Open coniferous forest, tundra and generally barren country, breeding on cliffs or in trees, wintering also in grasslands and open cultivated areas.